alan-turing-institute/hpc-landscape/Baskerville/llama3-inference-sbatch.md

 In this script you’ll need to replace `<PROJECT_ID>` with the name of your project and `<LLAMA3_PATH>` with the full path of your cloned llama3 repository from Step 1.

+If it doesn't already exist, a virtual environment will be created and configured automatically in a directory called `venv` immediately inside the directory you set `<LLAMA3_PATH>` to.

 Make sure you call the script `batch-llama3-8b-inf.sh`.
 Technically you can give it any name, but I’ve assumed it’s called this in the steps that follow.